 Each person has different issues, and a situation that is unique to him or her.
 Our Elder Law legal help for seniors and disabled persons includes advising clients on appropriate legal strategies, creating the necessary legal documents, and assisting them to implement their plan.

 If you need long-term care, the cost is ruinous if you pay out-of-pocket.
 In New York, there are steps you can take to protect your assets and income, maintain your lifestyle, and still have access to high quality health care.
-This is a core function of our firm, because these strategies are both powerful and effective.
-Click here for more info.
+Proactive, strategic planning with a skilled Elder Law attorney can help you protect assets while qualifying for Medicaid benefits.

 There are two key “Advance Directives” that everyone should have, especially the elderly and disabled.
-These are the Power of Attorney and the Health Care Proxy.
+These directives, which can avoid the need for Guardianship proceedings, are the Power of Attorney and the Health Care Proxy.
 A Power of Attorney gives a person or persons who you appoint, the power to take actions in your best interest regarding your money and property.
 A Health Care Proxy gives one person, your “health care agent,” the power to act on your behalf with regard to your health care, when you are unable to express your own wishes.
-More on Advance Directives here.

 When you pass on, assets that are held in your name cannot be distributed to beneficiaries or heirs without a court proceeding.
 If you have a Will, that process is called probate.
 If you don’t have a Will, your estate will be distributed to your legal heirs in a process called administration.
-Trusts and beneficiary designations avoid the need for court involvement in your estate.
-If an estate proceeding is required, Lamson & Cutner can help.
-Click here for more info.
+Trusts and accounts with beneficiary designations are outside your probate estate, and avoid the need for court involvement.

 In many cases, your most valuable asset is your home.
 And in some cases, you may even own a second home.
 Without proper planning, your real estate may be considered “available” to pay for your care.
 It doesn’t have to be that way.
 The Medicaid planning process typically includes steps designed to protect your real property.

 Are there tax considerations involved in Elder Financial Planning?